Chicken and beef are probably the two most common proteins used in commercial dog foods, but they aren’t the only options on the market.

 Pea Protein, Soy Protein Concentrate, Flaxseed, Pea Fiber, Natural Flavor, Chicken Fat (Preserved With Mixed Tocopherols), Dicalcium Phosphate, Calcium Sulfate, Dried Bacillus Coagulans Fermentation Product, Dried Blueberries, Dried Cranberries, Dried Carrot, Dried Sweet Potato, Calcium Carbonate, Salt, Inulin, Potassium Chloride, Taurine, Mixed Tocopherols (Preservative), L-Carnitine.

 Most owners who’ve tried Halo rate it highly and reported that their dog loved the taste.
-The lack of GMO ingredients (as well as meat meals of any kind) appeals to many owners, and Halo’s charitable work with the Humane Society is also a selling point among some.
+The lack of GMO ingredients in this dog food (as well as meat meals of any kind) appeals to many owners, and Halo’s charitable work with the Humane Society is also a selling point among some.

 Halo’s Wild Salmon & Whitefish recipe is one of the most expensive options on the market, and it may exceed the budget of many owners.
 Additionally, we’d prefer to see more than one probiotic strain included in the recipe, but this isn’t a deal-breaker; you can always add aftermarket probiotics if you like.